nuggylib/naughty-monkeys/README.md

 * Instead of being limited to a single biome, we can have "biome-specific" Monkeys that all function the same way, but look different based on the biome in which they were found
    * Similar to how sheep have different colors, the Monkeys could look different from one another based on the biomes they are from

+## Mod versioning

+Normally for projects, I'd prefer to use Semantic Versioning.
+However, when modding, you also need to take into consideration the base version of the game that the mod is for.
+As such, MinecraftForge recommends the following format:
+* `MCVERSION-MAJORMOD.MAJORAPI.MINOR.PATCH`

+See [Forge Versioning docs](https://mcforge.readthedocs.io/en/1.18.x/gettingstarted/versioning/) for more information